How to Build a Museum: Singapore’s

 A centerpiece of the collection of the Asian Civilisations Museum is the Tang Shipwreck.
 Discovered off Belitung Island in Indonesia in 1998, the ship contained some 60,000 Chinese ceramic pieces dating from the Tang Dynasty (618-907) and additional objects.
 Analysis of the remnants of the ship and its contents indicate that the ship had been built in the Persian Gulf or the western portion of the Indian Ocean.
 Sometime in the middle of the ninth century the ship sailed from the Persian Gulf to China and was on its way home when its journey ended.
 The Tang Shipwreck exhibit is a gem.

-On view at the Asian Civilisations Museum:
+Now showing at the Asian Civilisations Museum: